 Petrikirche in St. Petersburg is considered to be the largest Lutheran church in Europe.
 It stands on Nevsky Prospect, in the very centre of the city.
 All tourist itineraries pass nearby.
 But I’m sure 100% that tourists rarely visit Petrikirche (they usually head to the must-see attractions).
 Because they just don’t know what secrets are living behind its modest yellow-pale facades.

 I passed by many times and never entered Petrikirche.
-Until I read its incredibly sad story.
-One more St. Petersburg hidden gem was revealed.
+But once I read its incredibly sad story.
+One more St. Petersburg hidden gem was revealed for me.

 The more you know, the more you see.
 In St. Petersburg this rule works 100%.
 Especially in the historical centre of the city, full of mysteries and enigmas.

 The Story of Petrikirche

 The official name of Petrikirche is Lutheran Church of St. Peter and St. Paul.
 The current building was designed by Alexander Brullov, professor of the architecture of the Imperial Academy of Arts.
 The church was consecrated in 1838.

 According to remaining descriptions, the inner decoration of Petrikirche was fascinating.
 There was a large pipe organ by Walker, a famous German pipe organ builder.
 It was the real pride of the church.